 Saint Gobain eyes 2014 upturn after profit drop

-Europe's biggest sector player is planning to make additional cost savings in 2014-2015 and is eyeing 4 billion euros of acquisitions through 2018 as part of a strategy to focus on high-growth, high-margin products.
+The company had said in November it was aiming for 800 million euros in cost savings in 2014-2015 and to spend 4 billion euros on acquisitions through 2018 to focus on high-growth, high-margin products.